-Thank you for all that you continue to do to support home visiting families and staff during this unimaginable period of time.
+Thank you for all that you continue to do to support home visiting families and staff.

 As you know, the basis of home visiting is the one-to-one relationship.
 We recognize that in most cases, these relationships develop most effectively in person.
 Studies have shown that many families have experienced isolation and lower access to food and other basic items during the pandemic.
 Many families experienced barriers that prevented them from participating fully in virtual services, and we have heard from programs that both staff and families are eager to resume in-person services.